Android-9/overthewire-natas/WARGAMES.md

 > Note that the flag `-e` enables the interpretion of backslash escapes as stated in the [echo](https://linux.die.net/man/1/echo) documentation.
 In this case, `\x` denotes the start of a hexadecimal character code.
 The `-n` is used to omit the trailing newline at the end which is important so that the file type remains to be seen as an image.

-Next, repeat the same steps as in [Level 13](#level-13) by first choosing the file, and then going into Developer Tools to change the extension to .php before uploading.
+Next, repeat the same steps as in [Level 13](#level-13) by first choosing the script file, and then going into Developer Tools to change the extension to .php before uploading.
 Afterwards, navigate to the randomly generated filename in `uploads/`.

 Password: z3UYcr4v4uBpeX8f7EZbMHlzK4UR2XtQ